 This additional section is especially for the repeat respondents who participated in the previous survey in 2017 or 2019.
 Five additional questions are included to gather information on additional savings and investment, additional financial activities, any improvement in the level of financial knowledge and ability to control finances, as well as any additional loans acquired after the previous survey.
 Within the last 4 years, 36 per cent of repeat respondents increased their contributions to Tabung Haji, 30 per cent acquired additional Insurance/ Family Takaful, 28 per cent invested more in Amanah Saham, 26 per cent placed additional funds into EPF and 19 per cent in unit trusts, as exhibited in Figure 4.31.
 These are the top 5 additional savings and investment avenues preferred by the repeat respondents.

 Additionally, only 17 per cent and 13 per cent of respondents participate in gold and real estate, respectively.
-This group of repeaters is aware of the significance of additional savings and investment for a better financial future.
+This group of repeaters is aware of the significance of additional savings and investments for a better financial future.

-Besides saving and investing, the respondents also took the initiative to participate in several financial capability activities.
-These include monitoring income and expenses through budgeting (43%), paying zakat responsibly (34%), setting up an education fund for their children (32%), attending at least one financial programme (31%), and acquiring insurance/Family Takaful plans (31%) (Figure 4.32).
-An increase in the percentage of respondents relative to the 2019 survey reveals that respondents understood the importance of financial planning when preparing a budget.
-In addition, other financial activities that respondents engage in include reviewing their insurance/Family Takaful plan, approaching a financial planner, utilising the buy now pay later (BNPL) scheme, and writing a Will.
-This 2023 study indicates that respondents are aware of the need to improve their financial knowledge by making additional financial plans and acting on them.
+Besides saving and investing, the respondents also took

+the initiative to participate in several financial capability activities.
+These include monitoring income and expenses through budgeting (43%), paying zakat responsibly (34%), setting up an education fund for their children (32%), attending at least one financial programme (31%), and acquiring insurance/ family takaful plans (31%) (Figure 4.32).
+An increase in the percentage of respondents relative to the 2019 survey reveals that respondents understood the